eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

 # Taxi requests

 ## Direct ride hailing
-A person can be defined as taxi customr with the following definition
+A person can be defined as taxi customer with the following definition:

 ```
     <person id="p0" depart="0.00">